rust-gamedev/rust-game-ports/README.md

 The ECS part of this game, originally Legion, has been ported to Bevy (the graphic/input library used is still [bracket-lib](https://github.com/amethyst/bracket-lib)).

-I wrote a mini book, ["Learn Bevy's ECS by ripping off someone else's project"](https://saveriomiroddi.github.io/learn_bevy_ecs_by_ripping_off), based on this project.
+A mini book, ["Learn Bevy's ECS by ripping off someone else's project"](https://saveriomiroddi.github.io/learn_bevy_ecs_by_ripping_off), is based on this project.

 ### Soccer/Fyrox

-This port required a non-trivial restructuring, in order to move to a scene-graph based design.
+This port required a redesign, in order to move to a scene graph.

 The port suffers from one Fyrox bug: